 DSAPT sets out the required standards for accessibility to transport facilities.
 Council has been upgrading transport facilities as funding becomes available to meet legislative obligations.
+Table 5 - CPTIGS Program provides these details.

 It is a requirement of the legislation that any new transport stops meet minimum accessibility standards.
 Because of this, Council is reluctant to allow new bus stops or bus route changes due to the substantial costs involved.
 Council will be focussing efforts on making existing bus stops DSAPT compliant for the foreseeable future.